 The LSSi procurement was overseen by a Fairness Advisor at every stage to ensure the competition was administered in a fair and transparent manner, and adhered to all confidentiality requirements, policies and guidelines.
 To read the Fairness Advisor’s report for the LSSi procurement, please click here.

-The AESO will continue to evaluate the need for, and timing of, reliability services such as LSSi as Alberta transitions to a capacity market structure by 2021.
-We will ensure the energy, capacity and ancillary services markets operate together to deliver a reliable, efficient and cost-effective electricity system.
+We will continue to evaluate the need for, and timing of, reliability services such as LSSi and we will ensure the energy and ancillary services markets operate together to deliver a reliable, efficient and cost-effective electricity system.